SmingHub/Sming/Sming/Arch/Host/readme.md

 This builds the application as an executable in, for example, `out/Host/Windows/firmware/app.exe`.
 Various command-line options are supported, use `--help` for details.

 The easiest way to run the emulator is via `make run`.
 Variables are used to pass the appropriate options and are discussed below under [Features](#features).
-These are combined into `SMING_TARGET_OPTIONS` and passed to the emulator.

 To find out what options are in force, use `make list-config`.